PeterHUistyping/MIT6.837-CG-Fall2004-Assignment/README.md

 *scene1_07.txt sample output wrong* \
 （Use scene1_08.txt，camera center 0,0,2 instead）\
-Proved by linking two sphere function, which turns out to be an oval on XOY.
+Proved by linking two sphere functions, which turn out to be an oval on plane XOY.

 ## Setup the MyProject